skysoft501/Anonymous-Messenger/README.md

 # *Features*

 * Send single or bulk emails with or without file attachments.
-Separate each email address with a ",".
+Separate each email address with a ","
-L

 * Cc: send as many carbon copies to different email addresses.
 Separate each email address with a ",".

 * bcc: send as many blind carbon copies to different email addresses.
 Separate each address with a ","